nickjbrowning/FreeEnergyDerivatives/README.md

 parser.add_argument('-nsteric_points', type=int, default=20)
 parser.add_argument('-nsamples', type=int, default=2500)  # 1ns
 parser.add_argument('-nsample_steps', type=int, default=200)  # 0.4ps using 2fs timestep
+parser.add_argument('-device', type=str, default='CUDA')
 ```

 The arguments `nelectrostatic_points` and `nsteric_points` determine the number of windows along each path for each decoupling phase.
 For each window along a thermodynamic path, `nsamples` are taken where each is simulated for `0.4ps` after being equilibrated for `100ps` as detailed earlier.
-The solute indices can be specified with ```solute_indices``` (useful for self-hydration energies).
+The solute indices can be specified with `solute_indices` (useful for self-hydration energies).
+The `device` flag selects the openmm-compatible device (CUDA, OpenCL, CPU).

 ## Notes ##